scubamuc/wiki-md/SYSTEM.ttyd-shell-in-a-browser.md

 ----
 ----

-# TTYD web-shell in your Nextcloud instance
+# TTYD web-shell in your Nextcloud

 1. Install the [external sites app](https://apps.nextcloud.com/apps/external) in Nextcloud:
     * Add your web-shell to external sites